-Anyone who submitted answers has the right to attend the hearing at the Court of Session, at the above address to object to the Changes to the Existing Schemes.
+Anyone who submitted answers has the right to attend the hearing at the Court of Session, at the above address, to object to the Existing Schemes Changes.
 They can also ask their legal representative to attend on their behalf.

-The practice of the Court of Session in applications like this is also to take into account all objections or representations which are made to it in writing or in person at the Court hearing, even if they're not formal answers.
+The practice of the Court of Session in applications like this is also to take into account all objections or representations which are made to it in writing or in person at the Court hearing, even if they're not formal answers

 We expect the final hearing at the Court of Session will take place on 3 October 2023.
-If this date changes, we'll post the new date on our website at standardlife.co.uk/businesstransfer

-If you intend to come to the Court of Session final hearing it would be helpful (but is not necessary) to give not less than five clear working days' written notice of your intention to attend and the reasons for any objection to the Changes to the Existing Schemes.
-You should send this notice to Standard Life's solicitors in Scotland, Burness Paull LLP at 50 Lothian Road, Festival Square, Edinburgh, EH3 9WJ.
+If this date changes, we'll post the new date on our website at standardlife.co.uk/businesstransfer.
+If you intend to come to the Court of Session final hearing it would be helpful (but is not necessary) to give not less than five clear working days' written notice of your intention to attend and the reasons for any objection to the Proposed Replacements and Amendment.
+You should send this notice to our solicitors in Scotland, Burness Paull LLP at 50 Lothian Road, Festival Square, Edinburgh EH3 9WJ.